Susan Collins: Elections

 Collins was elected to the Senate in 1996.
 During the campaign she pledged that, if elected, she would serve only two terms.

-Collins was reelected in 2002 over State Senator Chellie Pingree, 58%–42%, in 2008 over Representative Tom Allen, 61.5%–38.5%, and in 2014 over Shenna Bellows, 68.5%–31.5%.
-In her first three reelection campaigns, she carried every county in Maine.
+Collins was reelected in 2002 over State Senator Chellie Pingree, 58.4% to 41.6%, in 2008 over Representative Tom Allen, 61.5% to 38.5%, and in 2014 over Shenna Bellows, 68.5% to 31.5%.
+In each of those campaigns, she carried every county in Maine.

 In 2020, Collins was challenged by Democratic State House Speaker Sara Gideon.
 The hotly contested race became the most expensive in Maine history, with Collins spending $23 million and Gideon nearly $48 million.
 The race also had national implications, as defeating Collins was a key part of the Democrats' strategy to achieve a Senate majority.
 Despite trailing Gideon in every public poll of the race, Collins defeated Gideon by a decisive margin.

 In 2009, Collins was called one of "the last survivors of a once common species of moderate Northeastern Republican".
 She is considered a centrist Republican and an influential player in the Senate.

 Although she shared a centrist ideology with Maine's former senator, Olympia Snowe, Collins is considered a "half-turn more conservative" than Snowe.
 She was consistently endorsed by the Human Rights Campaign, a major LGBT rights organization, until 2020.
 She supported John McCain in the 2008 presidential election.
 She became the state's senior senator in 2013 when Snowe left the Senate and was replaced by independent Angus King, who defeated Collins in the 1994 governor election.

+2026 election campaign

+In the 2026 election, Collins was set to face Democratic nominee Graham Platner after he won the primary, but on July 7, Politico published an article in which Platner was accused of rape by a former girlfriend; this resulted in the withdrawal of numerous endorsements, and although he denied the allegation, Platner withdrew from the race on July 10.
+The state Democrats nominated Troy Jackson, a former president of the Maine Senate, to replace Platner on the ballot.

+Between January 2025 and May 2026, 79 billionaires donated almost $10 million, a third of all donations, to Collins's campaign and political action committees supporting her election.
+Around $9 million went to Pine Tree Results PAC, a super PAC.

 Tenure

 First term

 In the 1990s, Collins played an important role during the Senate's impeachment trial of Bill Clinton when she and Snowe sponsored a motion that would have allowed the Senate to vote separately on the charges and the sentence.
 The motion failed, and Snowe and Collins voted to acquit, believing that while Clinton had committed perjury, that was not grounds for removal from office.

-In March 1997, the Senate adopted a broader investigation into White House and congressional campaign fund-raising practices than Senate Republicans initially wanted.
+In 1997, the Senate adopted a broader investigation into White House and congressional campaign fund-raising practices than Senate Republicans initially wanted.
 Collins said there were "a number of allegations that may or may not be illegal, but they may be improper."